opendatatrentino/jadoc/README.md

 3) edit your markdown files and set relative links between them so they display nice in Github
 4) create a branch named `branch-x.y` (i.e `branch-1.2`)
 5) release your library using <a href="http://semver.org" target="_blank">semantic versioning</a> and tag it with tagname `projectName-x.y.z` (i.e. `jedoc-1.2.3`)
 6) run Jedoc to create a corresponding github website (i.e. http://opendatatrentino.github.io/jedit) out of the docs.
-Links will be changed accordingly.
 7) spam the world with links to your new project website

 Project wiki is used for information about contributing to the project.